-We the undersigned confirm that the medical arrangements at
+We the ur ndersigned confirm that the medical arrangements at

-Racecourse
+Racecourse/Point-to-Point Course

 on (date)

-meet the requirements of BHAGI section 11 and that racing may commence.
-In particular, we confirm that detailed checks for compliance have been carried out with regard to the following:
+particular, requirements of BHAGI section 11 and that racing may commence.
+In we confirm that detailed checks for compliance have been carried out with the following:

-(S)RMOs, RMOs, physiotherapists and nursing staff are registered with the BHA Medical Department
+• (S)RMOs, RMOs, physiotherapists and nursing staff are registered with the BHA Medical Department

-Equipment held by the JMR, RMOs and ambulances are compliant with BHAGI 11
+• Equipment held by the JMR, RMOs and ambulances are compliant with BHAGI 11

-All Medical Staff have received a full briefing, have read and understood the current BHAGIs and Standing Orders, and are fully aware of their duties.
+• All Medical Staff have received a full briefing, have read and understood the current BHAGIs and Standing Orders, and are fully aware of their duties.

-Nominated Representative
+Nominate d Representative

 Signed:

 Name:

-Senior Racecourse Medical Officer
+Senior Ra cecourse Medical Officer

 Signed:

 Name:

-TO BE HANDED TO THE STIPENDIARY STEWARD
+TO BE HANDED TO THE STIPENDIARY STEWARD/CHAIRMAN OF STEWARDS